 M04 Security in the Post-Quantum Era: Threats and Countermeasures

-This tutorial will discuss the growth of scalable quantum computers, their challenges and the latest research to solve practical problems using NISQ computers.
-Glue talks will cover the corresponding threats caused by these machines.
-Based on that, the tutorial will discuss various post-quantum primitives.
-Finally, new vulnerabilities in post-quantum cryptography are presented, opening up a new research direction.
+The first phase of the tutorial will discuss the growth of scalable quantum computers, their challenges and the latest research to solve practical problems using NISQ computers.
+This will be followed by a glue talk connecting and establishing the realistic threats originating due to a quantum-enabled attacker.
+The third phase of the tutorial will discuss various post-quantum cryptographic primitives.
+The concluding talk will present new vulnerabilities in post-quantum cryptography, opening up a new research direction.